almadana/alle.covid/README.md

 R Code to produce all figures and analyses from the paper.

-Contributors: Daniel Herera, Álvaro Cabana and Matías Arim
+Contributors: Daniel Herrera-Esposito, Álvaro Cabana and Matías Arim